 As we all adjust to the new reality of home working everyone is having to adjust the way they do business.
 Residential surveying is founded on the need to visit and inspect people’s homes and properties, but there are many types of work that with small adjustments can still function remotely.

 A report for a lease extension can be produced without the surveyor attending the property and Peter Barry Surveyors have been offering this service for years.
+Whilst freehold enfranchisements are more complex, it is possible in certain circumstances to undertake these remotely too.

 Without getting too technical, this is due to the process assuming that the flat’s condition is no better or worse than is required by the lease.
 Think middle of the road kitchen, bathroom, and decoration for a newly marketed rental.
 No more no less.